kwilkos/cxf/distribution/src/main/release/samples/ws_addressing/README.txt

 set the environment by running the script.

-Building and running the demo using ant
+Building and running the demo using Ant
 ---------------------------------------

-From the samples/ws_addressing directory, the ant build script can be used to build and run the demo.
+From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.
 The server and client targets automatically build the demo.

 Using either UNIX or Windows:

-  ant server
-  ant client
+  ant server  (from one command line window) ant client  (from a second command line window)

 Both client and server will use the MAPAggregator and MAPCodec handlers to aggregate and encode the WS-Addressing MAPs.

-To remove the code generated from the WSDL file and the .class files, run:
+To remove the code generated from the WSDL file and the .class files, run "ant clean".

-  ant clean

-Buildng the demo using wsdl2java and javac
+Building the demo using wsdl2java and javac
 ------------------------------------------

 From the samples/ws_addressing directory, first create the target directory